Carl Brashear: Honors

 Brashear was honored with the Secretary of Defense Medal for Outstanding Public Service in October 2000 for 42 years of combined military and federal civilian service.
 The award was presented by Secretary of Defense William Cohen.

-On October 24, 2007, the Newport News Fire Department dedicated a 33 ft high-speed fireboat named Carl Brashear to be used by their Dive and Marine Incident Response Teams.
+On 24 October 2007, the Newport News Fire Department dedicated a 33 ft high-speed fireboat named Carl Brashear to be used by their Dive and Marine Incident Response Teams.

-The Lewis and Clark-class dry cargo ship USNS Carl Brashear (T-AKE-7) was christened in his honor in San Diego, California, on September 18, 2008.
-General Dynamics delivered the completed ship to the Navy on March 4, 2009.
+The Lewis and Clark-class dry cargo ship USNS Carl Brashear (T-AKE-7) was christened in his honor in San Diego, California, on 18 September 2008.
+General Dynamics delivered the completed ship to the Navy on 4 March 2009.

-On February 21, 2009, Nauticus, a science and maritime museum in downtown Norfolk, Virginia, opened a new exhibit called "Dream to Dive: The Life of Master Diver Carl Brashear."
+On 21 February 2009, Nauticus, a science and maritime museum in downtown Norfolk, Virginia, opened a new exhibit called "Dream to Dive: The Life of Master Diver Carl Brashear."
 It is the first full-scale museum exhibit dedicated to Brashear.

 In 2009 the Chief Petty Officer Club onboard Naval Station Little Creek VA was renamed The Carl Brashear Center.
 Carl's son and several friends gave speeches at and attended the renaming ceremony.
 Carl was known to frequent the CPO Club onboard Little Creek up until the time of his death.

-On November 9, 2017, the Commonwealth of Kentucky dedicated the "Carl M. Brashear Radcliff Veterans Center" in honor of BMCM (MDV) Carl Brashear.
+On 9 November 2017, the Commonwealth of Kentucky dedicated the "Carl M. Brashear Radcliff Veterans Center" in honor of BMCM (MDV) Carl Brashear.
 Construction on the new center, which is located about 30 miles from Brashear's hometown of Sonora, was completed about a year before the dedication ceremony.
 On hand was his son Phillip, Founder of the Brashear Foundation, Kentucky Lt.
 Gov. Jenean Hampton, Veterans Center Administrator Israel Ray, members of the Brashear family, along with members of the Combat Veterans Motorcycle Association who nominated and worked to collect over 7,000 signatures in support of naming the center after Brashear.

-On July 25, 2018, Lincoln Parkway bridge, just outside Tonieville, KY was renamed the "Master Chief Petty Officer Carl Maxie Brashear Memorial Bridge."
+On 25 July 2018, Lincoln Parkway bridge, just outside Tonieville, KY was renamed the "Master Chief Petty Officer Carl Maxie Brashear Memorial Bridge."

 Brashear's Dress Uniform is on display at the Hardin County History Museum in Elizabethtown, Kentucky as part of the "We Were There" Military Tribute and Exhibit.

 Oris SA released the Oris Carl Brashear Cal.
 401 Limited Edition dive watch to commemorate Brashear.

-In popular culture

-Cuba Gooding Jr. plays the role of Brashear in Men of Honor, a movie inspired by the life of Carl Brashear.